More

 Windows 10 devices are commonly deployed as public kiosks for web browsing or for displaying only one particular website.
 The reason is pretty straightforward- the users are familiar with Windows 10 devices over any other desktop or laptop devices.

-A Windows 10 device is configured to run only one website in many use-cases.
-In retail, the businesses want the customers to see only their retail website on kiosk devices strategically placed in the store.
 In hospitality businesses, the businesses want to set Wayfinder web apps, websites for self-check-in or booking in the waiting area or self-ordering or review web apps, etc on Windows 10 kiosks.
 In education, the schools might want to restrict the use of a single specially designed website on Windows 10 kiosk devices.

 Scalefusion Windows MDM provisions businesses to lock their kiosk devices to only one website.